-To insure off campus access, proxy information is encoded in the URL as a prefix.
+To ensure off campus access, proxy information is encoded in the URL as a prefix.
 For example, in this link to an article in Academic Search Premier, the bold characters are the proxy prefix and the non-bold characters are the login URL.

 If you omit the proxy prefix, the link will work correctly on campus, but off-campus users will be denied access.

 You can link to specific library databases.
 By using the link from the library website, you are insuring that the URL contains the correct login and proxy information for off campus access.